#3,086 Top 100 Least Distressed Counties · 2026

 • 8% of residents lack health insurance (U.S. median 8%).
 Uninsured rate at the 48th percentile nationally.

 County Distress Index cluster map.
-Clay County, Nebraska and its neighbors colored by distress zone.
+Clay County, Nebraska and its neighbors colored by county distress score label.

 — Ross Kilburn, Founder, American Default Research